IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 The storage cycle is the minimum between the inventory assessment period and the outflows period.
 It can be one time step, one day, and one week.
 The ESS inventory level at the end of a large storage cycle is fixed to its initial value, i.e., the inventory of a daily storage type (evaluated on a time step basis) is fixed at the end of the week, the inventory of weekly/monthly storage is fixed at the end of the year.

+The initial storage of the ESSs is also fixed at the beginning and end of each stage.
+For example, the initial inventory level is set for the 8736 h in case of a single stage or for the hours 4368 and 4369
+(end of the first stage and beginning of the second stage) in case of two stages.

 A generator with operation cost (sum of the fuel and emission cost, excluding O&M cost) > 0 is considered a thermal unit.
 If the unit has no operation cost and its maximum storage = 0, it is considered a renewable unit.
 If its maximum storage is > 0 is considered an ESS.